Skip to content

 • Gado Gado

-Thomas and Mariah Pisha-Duffly drew inspiration from their travels in Southeast Asia and their diverse culinary backgrounds to create Gado Gado.
-The bright, colorful restaurant serves authentic Indonesian fare, plus cocktails, beer and wine.
+Thomas and Mariah Pisha-Duffly drew inspiration from their travels in Southeast Asia and their diverse culinary backgrounds to create Gado Gado, a bright, colorful restaurant serving authentic Indonesian fare.

 • Navarre